Recursos - Notas de Aplicações

 Induction and Inhibition Studies of Hypoxia and Oxidative Stress in Immortalized KeratinocytesDownload

-Authors: Jens Roesler, Brad Larson, and Peter Banks, BioTek Instruments, Inc., Winooski, Vermont; Stephanie Georgiou, Enzo Life Sciences, Farmingdale, New York
+Authors: Brad Larson and Peter Banks, Applications Department, BioTek Instruments, Inc., Winooski, VT; Stephanie Georgiou, Enzo Life Sciences, Farmingdale, NY

 Hypoxia is a pathological condition where the entire body, or a portion of the body, is deprived of adequate oxygen supply.
 Variations in oxygen concentration can be part of normal physiology; such as during strenuous exercise, high altitude climbs, or deep sea dives.
 However, hypoxia can also be a serious condition.
 Many children born prematurely experience generalized hypoxia due to the fact that their lungs have not fully developed, and oxygenated blood is not adequately distributed throughout the body.

 Hypoxic skin injuries are also an important pathological process in many diseases, including multiple types of ulcer such as pressure, diabetic and varicose ulcers [1,2,3].
 Insufficient blood or oxygen supply is a leading causal factor, and can lead to chronic, non-healing ulcers [4,5,6].
 It has been shown that oxidative stress, the overproduction of reactive oxygen species (ROS), is intimately associated with hypoxic injury of skin .
 This has led to additional studies which have examined the potential protective ability of antioxidants against hypoxia and its downstream effects.